 A well-known application of clustering algorithms are Netflix recommendation systems.
 Although the company is quite discreet with its algorithms, it is confirmed that there are about 2,000 clusters or communities that have common audiovisual tastes.
 Cluster 290 is the one that includes people who like the series "Lost", "Black Mirror" and "Groundhog Day".
 Netflix uses these clusters to refine its knowledge of the tastes of viewers and thus make better decisions in the creation of new original series.

-Classification is commonly used in the financial sector.
+Classification is commonly used in the financial sector to guarantee data security.
 In the era of online transactions where the use of cash has decreased markedly, it is necessary to determine whether movements made through cards are safe.
 Entities can classify transactions as correct or fraudulent using historical data on customer behavior to detect fraud very accurately.